The Rise in Design Led Disabled Washrooms

 The commercial wash space is seeing a strong move towards accessible washrooms with design at the forefront of specifications.

-This is because criteria for safety and usability has traditionally been met with functionality first.
-However, with commercial washrooms now being considered as a much more important and valuable part of architectural design, the wash space continues to evolve in new directions.
+This is because criteria for safety and usability have traditionally been met by prioritising functionality.
+However, as commercial washrooms are increasingly recognised as an important and valuable part of architectural design, the wash space continues to evolve.

-Disabled washrooms have long suffered at the hands of deliverability with little in the way of innovation taking place when it comes to clever design.
-We have made huge strides as an industry in producing durable, hard wearing, and functional items in the disabled space.
+Disabled washrooms have long suffered from poor delivery, with little innovation in clever design.
+We have made significant strides as an industry in producing durable, hard-wearing, and functional items for people with disabilities.
 At their best, these items have collectively made washrooms more accessible and easier to use.
-Today, with more of an eye for detail and modern aesthetics, these washrooms are now seamlessly integrating into a building’s overall, look, feel and vibe.
+Today, with a sharper eye for detail and modern aesthetics, these washrooms are seamlessly integrating into a building’s overall look, feel, and vibe.

 Inclusive design is good design